microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 Configures the type of results to produce.

-This option only applies to `Invoke-PSRule`. `Invoke-PSRule` also includes a parameter `-As` to set this option at runtime.
+This option only applies to `Invoke-PSRule`. `Invoke-PSRule` also include a `-As` parameter to set this option at runtime.
 If specified, the `-As` parameter take precedence, over this option.

 The following options are available: